Would you like your home to be selected as a film location for a movie, TV show or commercial?

 Promote your property

 The best way to be selected as a film location is to promote directly with the Georgia Film Office.
 Submit your property photos through an online location submission form that lists the specific guidelines that must be met in order to be considered.
-After the Georgia Film Office receives the property submission, they will then review your photos and, if approved, your property will be added to a secure, password-protected Reel-ScoutTM database.
+After the Georgia Film Office receives the property submission, they will then review your photos.
+If approved, your property will be added to an online locations database, which is publicly viewable on GA Reel Scout.

 A Note About Photos